EricGebhart/cascalog-check/README.md

 To break it again, sometimes just adding a blank line and reloading will do it.
 Sometimes I add a stupid function (defn foo [x] x), or delete the same and then reload the code in order to break it.

-This simple example does not break as often as my bigger project.
-I do not know why.
-Obviously.

 ## How to Reproduce